 Traditional Birth Attendants

-As part of our rollout of Labor & Delivery & Reproductive & Child Health services, in 2015, we conducted a very focused program of community outreach.
-Targeting “gatekeepers” to healthcare, our community outreach team spent 10 days in the field, reaching out to local dispensaries & Traditional Birth Attendants (TBAs) in 28 communities throughout the Karatu and Ngorongoro districts.
+As part of our rollout of Labor & Delivery and Reproductive & Child Health services, in 2015, we conducted a very focused program of community outreach.
+Targeting “gatekeepers” to healthcare, our community outreach team spent 10 days in the field, reaching out to local dispensaries and Traditional Birth Attendants (TBAs) in 28 communities throughout the Karatu and Ngorongoro districts.

 In 2017, 552 patients were seen during our bi-annual neurology clinic.
-Long-time volunteer, Dr. Michael Rubenstein helped spearhead this program in 2013 & has since been the connection for our partnership with the University of Pennsylvania Residence Program, the Hospital of the University of Pennsylvania (HUP) & Children’s Hospital of Philadelphia (CHOP).
-Dr. Michael travels with UPenn Neurology residents, bringing expertise in adult & pediatric neurology, movement disorders, & epileptology.
+Long-time volunteer, Dr. Michael Rubenstein helped spearhead this program in 2013 and has since been the connection for our collaboration with the University of Pennsylvania Residency Program, the Hospital of the University of Pennsylvania (HUP), and Children’s Hospital of Philadelphia (CHOP).
+Dr. Michael travels to FAME with UPenn Neurology residents, bringing expertise in adult and pediatric neurology, movement disorders, and epileptology.

 People with neurological conditions represent a very underserved population in Tanzania.
-Thus, we have patients coming from as far away as Dar es Salaam & Tanga for consults.
-In addition to clinic drop-in days, the neurology team, along with FAME staff, conducts a drop-in & follow-up clinic at previously identified low-resource dispensaries located in some of the most remote parts of the district.
+Thus, we have patients coming from as far away as Dar es Salaam and Tanga for consults.
+In addition to clinic drop-in days, the neurology team, along with FAME community outreach staff, conducts a drop-in and follow-up clinic at previously identified low-resource dispensaries located in some of the most remote parts of the district.

 FAME originally began as a mobile medical clinic, serving remote populations out of the back of a pickup truck.
-When our outpatient clinic opened in 2008 & our hospital followed in 2012, our mobile clinics programs began to evolve.
-We made the conscious decision to direct our focus to treating patients who arrive at the FAME campus, while using outreach to focus on specialty services & treatment that would otherwise be entirely unavailable.
+FAME’s mobile clinic provided medical care to remote communities for a decade.
+Numerous factors contributed to FAME’s decision to stop mobile clinic outreach: In 2012, FAME opened its inpatient ward with two operating rooms.
+In late 2014, FAME launched labor & delivery and prenatal services.
+We made the strategic decision to direct our focus to treating patients who arrive at the FAME campus, while using outreach to focus on specialty services & treatment that would otherwise be entirely unavailable.